 Up next is the second album with Ronnie James Dio released in 1981.
 A solid effort, its sound is much the same as the previous album Heaven and Hell.
-This is an album were tensions started to mount with the new line-up which led to Ronnie James Dio leaving shortly afterwards.
+This is an album where tensions started to mount with the new line-up which led to Ronnie James Dio leaving shortly afterwards.
 Vinny Appice came in on drums after the departure of Bill Ward and it received a mixed critical reception.
 Standout tracks include the opening number “Turn up the Night” and the title track.

 7 – Sabotage

 Up next is what is widely regarded as the final classic Ozzy Osbourne album released in 1975.
-The album was recorded during legal troubles that the band were having with their former manager Patrick Meehan, the stress of which affected the recording process and was the inspiration for the album’s title.
+The album was recorded during legal troubles that the band was having with their former manager Patrick Meehan, the stress of which affected the recording process and was the inspiration for the album’s title.
 Iommi co-produced it himself with Mike Butcher.

 The album is a mix of heavier songs and more experimental tracks such as “Supertzar.”
-Its highest chart position was at number 7 in the United Kingdom.
+Its highest chart position was number 7 in the United Kingdom.
 It also managed to gain generally positive reviews from music critics, something which Black Sabbath did not often achieve at the time.

 6 – Heaven and Hell

-After Ozzy Osbourne‘s departure, the band had to have a serious think about where they were going to go.
+After Ozzy Osbourne‘s departure, the band had to seriously think about where they were going to go.
 The answer came in the form of Ronnie James Dio, a vocalist who could have sounded any more different from Ozzy Osbourne.
 As a result, Sabbath sound almost like a completely different band, leaving behind all the doom and down tuned heaviness of the Ozzy Osbourne years in favor of a much more melodic and commercial sounding approach.
-All in all, 1980’s Heaven and Hell is a classic album which gave Black Sabbath a new lease of life after the two rather messy previous albums.
+All in all, 1980’s Heaven and Hell is a classic album that gave Black Sabbath a new lease of life after the two rather messy previous albums.
 However, Ward would depart after this album due to problems with alcohol addiction.

 5 – Vol.4

 As the title would suggest, the album at number 5 in this list is the band’s fourth album released in 1972.
 Drugs played a massive part in the making of this record with many of the lyrics discussing the blur between reality and substance-induced non-reality.
-An example of a track which highlights this is “Snowblind.”
-The band is starting to come into their own with this record, getting better as both musicians and song writers.
+An example of a track that highlights this is “Snowblind.”
+The band is starting to come into their own with this record, getting better as both musicians and songwriters.
 A song that shows a very different side of the side of the band is the ballad “Changes.”

 4 – Paranoid

 At number 4 is the band’s second and most well-known album released in 1970 a mere eight months after the first.
-The albums first half is a collection of four all time classic rock songs starting off with the anti-Vietnam War epic “War Pigs,” followed by the pop rock classic that is the title track, then being concluded by the trippy “Planet Caravan” and then another all-time classic rock juggernaut “Iron Man.”
+The album’s first half is a collection of four all time classic rock songs starting off with the anti-Vietnam War epic “War Pigs,” followed by the pop rock classic that is the title track, then being concluded by the trippy “Planet Caravan” and then another all-time classic rock juggernaut “Iron Man.”
 The album was an improvement on its predecessor, and it is certainly a stronger set of songs, with it being a much more diverse mix than the largely bluesy sounding debut.

 3 – Master of Reality